Banksia aemula: Ecology

 Banksia aemula resprouts from a lignotuber or shoots from epicormic buds after fire.
-Fire management of Banksia aemula heath in Southeast Queensland recommends 7- to 20-year fire intervals.
+Fire management of B. aemula heath in Southeast Queensland recommends 7- to 20-year fire intervals.
 Intervals of 10–15 years are recommended for the Eastern Suburbs Banksia Scrub, as longer leads to overgrowth by Leptospermum laevigatum.
-Experimenting with seed germination and early growth of B.aemula showed that phosphorus was toxic to seedlings, inhibiting growth at double normal soil concentrations and causing seedling death at quadruple normal soil concentrations.
+Experimenting with seed germination and early growth of B. aemula showed that phosphorus was toxic to seedlings, inhibiting growth at double normal soil concentrations and causing seedling death at quadruple normal soil concentrations.
 The addition of potassium or magnesium ameliorated these effects a little although potassium in high concentrations impacted on growth as well.
 Overall, seedlings grow slowly over the first 21 weeks of life compared with other plant species, the reasons for which are unclear, although it may be that it offers an increased chance of survival in a nutrient- or water-poor environment.
-Seed was killed by exposure to 150°C, but survived seven-minute exposure to 100°C.
+Seed was killed by exposure to 150 °C, but survived seven-minute exposure to 100 °C.

-A study of coastal heaths on Pleistocene sand dunes around the Myall Lakes found B.aemula grew on ridges (dry heath) and B. oblongifolia on slopes (wet heath), and the two species did not overlap.
-Manipulation of seedlings in the same study area showed that B.aemula grows longer roots seeking water and that seedlings do grow in wet heath, but it is as yet unclear why the species does not grow in wet heath as well as dry heath.
+A study of coastal heaths on Pleistocene sand dunes around the Myall Lakes found B. aemula grew on ridges (dry heath) and B. oblongifolia on slopes (wet heath), and the two species did not overlap.
+Manipulation of seedlings in the same study area showed that B. aemula grows longer roots seeking water and that seedlings do grow in wet heath, but it is as yet unclear why the species does not grow in wet heath as well as dry heath.
 Unlike similar situations with banksia species in Western Australia, the two species did not appear to impact negatively on each other.
-A field study on seedling recruitment conducted at Broadwater National Park and Dirrawong Reserve on the New South Wales North Coast showed that generally Banksia aemula produced seedlings in low numbers but the attrition rate was low, and that seedlings had a greater survival rate on dry rather than wet heaths.
+A field study on seedling recruitment conducted at Broadwater National Park and Dirrawong Reserve on the New South Wales North Coast showed that generally B. aemula produced seedlings in low numbers but the attrition rate was low, and that seedlings had a greater survival rate on dry rather than wet heaths.
 Field work including the experimental planting out of seedlings at Crowdy Bay National Park showed that Banksia aemula seedling roots reach the water table within six months of germination, and that they can germinate in the presence or absence of recent bushfire.
 The reasons for bradyspory (that is fewer seeds with greater percentage of survival) is unclear, but may be a defence against seed-eating animals.
-Similarly in field work on North Stradbroke Island, B.aemula was noted to shed its winged seeds over time between (as well as after) fire, and germinate and grow readily with little predation by herbivores.
+Similarly in field work on North Stradbroke Island, B. aemula was noted to shed its winged seeds over time between (as well as after) fire, and germinate and grow readily with little predation by herbivores.

-Two samples of fungus collected from leaves of B.aemula in Noosa, Queensland in 2009 were subsequently described as new species: Toxicocladosporium banksiae in 2010, and Noosia banksiae, representing a new genus, in 2011.
-Another new fungal species, Saitozyma wallum, was described in 2019 from a B.aemula leaf on the Sunshine Coast, Queensland.
+Two samples of fungus collected from leaves of B. aemula in Noosa, Queensland in 2009 were subsequently described as new species: Toxicocladosporium banksiae in 2010, and Noosia banksiae, representing a new genus, in 2011.
+Another new fungal species, Saitozyma wallum, was described in 2019 from a B. aemula leaf on the Sunshine Coast, Queensland.